 Excerpt from The Bird Wheel’s “Everything You Ever Wanted to Know about Bicycle Fashion.”

-If anything 2011 is the year that fashion definitely got excited about riding bikes around the city.
-But there’s already a collection of indie design labels dedicated to producing hip and sophisticated urban cycling fashion designed to be comfortable while riding while many of the new additions use advanced technical materials to stay dry or dry quickly, stand up to the rigours of dedicated riding while looking super chic at work or just being your gorgeous self.
-With so many major design players, athletic labels and a new generation of apparel companies thriving on the growth in cycling -it’s also great to see that many of the smaller labels are also focused on domestic production (swrve, Nona Varnado, Outlier).
+Beginning in 2011 the fashion world has been excited about riding bikes around New York City; in storefronts, fashion week and daily life.
+Nona Varnado and other bike obsessed designers are dedicated to producing hip and sophisticated urban cycling fashion designed to be comfortable while riding.
+Their strength is in the details: most use advanced technical materials to stay dry or dry quickly, stand up to the rigours of riding while looking super chic.
+While most major brands outsource production to Asia -it’s great to see smaller labels creating high quality domestic produced collections (swrve, Nona Varnado, Outlier).

 In Fall 2010 a line of riding jackets, wool tunics, technical shells and reflective waterproof vests were released.
 SS11 brought bike dresses, a Spin-collection and the NV Riding pant.
 Like Levis’ & Outlier, the NV Riding Pant is made with Schoeller AG fabric and cut to be comfortable riding all day long and in a unique spin: designed to look fabulous on a range of ladies’ bottoms.
 Black and Khaki colors are classic and work beautifully as a fashion staple.
-The collection is made in NYC and available only by inquiry.
+The collection is made in NYC/LA.